Preheat oven to 350°F/180°C. Line a baking tray with parchment paper or a baking mat.

 Heat up water, butter, sweetener and salt in medium pot (or Dutch oven) until it just begins to simmer.
 Lower heat to low and add in flour mixture, mixing constantly to incorporate.
 Continue to cook and stir until the dough pulls away from the pan and forms into a ball, 1-3 minutes.

 Transfer dough back to the bowl and allow to cool for 5 minutes.
 The dough should still be warm, but not hot enough to scramble the eggs.

 Add in one egg at a time, mixing until fully incorporated.
 The dough will be very stiff, but keep going until fully mixed in.
-Mix in vanilla extract.
+Mix in vanilla extract and the mozzarella.
 The final dough should still be stiff and form into a ball easily, but will also be very elastic.
 You can use a hand mixer here for a faster approach if you prefer.
-NOTE: If you want your churro donuts lightly crisp, feel free to mix in a touch of a neutral cheese (think mozzarella, see notes).

 Allow the dough to rest until it comes to room temperature (10-15 minutes) and spoon dough into a piping bag with a star tip (say #824 works great).
 Pipe out rounds onto the prepared baking tray, we made 12 out of a batch.